alexandergknoll/alexandergknoll.github.io/_posts/2025-09-15-omarchy-monitor-config.md

 # monitor = eDP-1, 2880x1920@120, auto, 2
 ```

-For a static workstation that always has the same setup, setting your configuration here may work fine, but I wanted to use different configurations depending on whether or not an external screen was connected.
+For a static workstation that always has the same setup, setting your configuration here may work fine.
+But I wanted to use different configurations depending on whether or not an external screen was connected.

 To solve this, I used the wonderful [hyprland-monitor-attached](https://github.com/coffebar/hyprland-monitor-attached) Hyprland plugin that listens for `monitoradded` and `monitorremoved` events to execute bash script.